 The name of the falls comes from a local legend which narrates that an unpleasant old man was once placed in a boat and shoved over the falls by his relatives.
 Therefore, the fall’s name is Kaieteur which literally means old man fall.

 Kaieteur Falls Physical Description

 Kaieteur Falls sits at an elevation of about 4,380 ft (1,335 m).
-It is a single drop waterfall and is the 123rd highest waterfall on earth where the waters plunge roughly 741 ft (226 m).
+It is a single drop waterfall and also ranks as the 123rd highest waterfall on earth.
+The waters of this incredible site also plunge roughly 741 ft (226 m) to the rocks below.

-Though not among the tallest, it is one of the highest volume of all known waterfalls.
-It generates an average flow rate of approximately 23,400 cubic feet (663 cubic meters) per second!
+Though not among the tallest, it has one of the highest volumes of all known waterfalls.
+It generates an average flow rate of roughly 23,400 cubic feet (663 cubic meters) per second.
 This incredible rate of flow gives it the 19th greatest flow rate of any known waterfall.

 Kaieteur Falls Geology

 Kaieteur Falls flows over a cliff composed primarily of sandstone.
 At the bottom of the plunge, the water flows over a series of steep cascades.
-If part of the measurements, they give Kaieteur Falls a total drop of about 882 ft (251 m).
-The width of the falls is ca. 500 ft (152 m).
+If taken as part of the measurements, they give Kaieteur Falls a total drop of about 882 ft (251 m).
+The width of the falls is around 500 ft (152 m).